 - What did you think was accomplished by the small group activity we did today?

-- Write/ask one question about today’s content—something that has left your
+- Write/ask one question about today's content - something that has left you puzzled.

 - Do you have any suggestions for how today's class could have been improved?